doggy8088/d2l-zh-tw/chapter_multilayer-perceptrons/dropout_origin.md

 are not confined to looking at each feature individually.
 They can learn interactions among groups of features.
 For example, they might infer that
-“Nigeria” and “Western Union” appearing together in an email indicates spam but that separately they do not.
+『Nigeria』 and 『Western Union』 appearing together in an email indicates spam but that separately they do not.